datacarpentry/wrangling-genomics/_episodes/04-variant_calling.md

 corresponds to alignment information at those loci.
 Use [this website](http://software.broadinstitute.org/software/igv/AlignmentData) and the links therein to understand how IGV colors the alignments.

-Now that we've run through our workflow for a single sample, we want to repeat this workflow for our other five samples.
-However, we don't want to type each of these individual steps again five more times.
+Now that we have run through our workflow for a single sample, we want to repeat this workflow for our other five samples.
+However, we do not want to type each of these individual steps again five more times.
 That would be very time consuming and error-prone, and would become impossible as we gathered more and more samples.
 Luckily, we already know the tools we need to use to automate this workflow and run it on as many files as we want using a single line of code.
 Those tools are: wildcards, for loops, and bash scripts.
-We'll use all three in the next lesson.
+We will use all three in the next lesson.

-> ## Installing Software
+> ## Installing software
 >
-> It's worth noting that all of the software we are using for
+> It is worth noting that all of the software we are using for
 > this workshop has been pre-installed on our remote computer.
 > This saves us a lot of time - installing software can be a
 > time-consuming and frustrating task - however, this does mean that
-> you won't be able to walk out the door and start doing these
+> you will not be able to walk out the door and start doing these
 > analyses on your own computer.
-You'll need to install
+You will need to install
 > the software first.
 Look at the [setup instructions](http://www.datacarpentry.org/wrangling-genomics/setup.html) for more information
 > on installing these software packages.
 {: .callout}

-> ## BWA Alignment options
+> ## BWA alignment options
 > BWA consists of three algorithms: BWA-backtrack, BWA-SW and BWA-MEM.
 The first algorithm is designed for Illumina sequence
 > reads up to 100bp, while the other two are for sequences ranging from 70bp to 1Mbp.
 BWA-MEM and BWA-SW share similar features such
 > as long-read support and split alignment, but BWA-MEM, which is the latest, is generally recommended for high-quality queries as it